makersacademy/rps-challenge/README.md

 At this point I worked on the "logic" of the game, starting from simple unit tests (e.g. returning a random choice from the computer, rock beats scissors etc).

 *4th commit*

+Then I updated the commander to store the session variable (user's input) to be used as first argument in the method "winner" (the second argument is the computer-generated choice).
+I did some manual tests as well at this point, and fixed errors.

+*5th commit*